downToHell/compiler_project/ReadMe.md

 # HY Compilers Project SS2024

 This is my personal and somewhat painful implementation of the compiler project posed by `CSM14204 Compilers` at University of Helsinki.
-Here is a brief overview of its features, an installation guide, special abilities and deficiencies.
+Here is a brief overview of its features, an installation guide, special abilities and deficiencies and information on how to use its end-to-end test framework.

 ## Installation